Rhampsinit

-Rhampsinit (also called Rhampsinitos, Rhampsinitus, Rampsinitus, Rampsinit, derived from Herodotus' Greek Ῥαμψίνιτος Rhampsínitos) is the hellenized name of a fictitious king (pharaoh) from Ancient Egypt.
+Rhampsinit (also called Rhampsinitos, Rhampsinitus, Rampsinitus, Rampsinit, derived from Herodotus' Greek Ῥαμψίνιτος Rhampsínitos) is the hellenized name of a legendary king (pharaoh) from Ancient Egypt.
 He is named by the ancient Greek historian Herodotus as a literary figure in his Historiae.
-There it is told that Rhampsinit was the predecessor of the legendary king Kheops.
+There it is told that Rhampsinit was the predecessor of Kheops, Herodotus’s name for Khufu.
 The first tale of Rhampsinit is about two thieves who rob the king until one of them dies.
 His brother tries to rescue the corpse and then manages to fool the king to avoid arrest.
 The second tale is about Rhampsinit's visit to Hades.

 Tales

 The stories of Rhampsinit are told in book 2 (chapter 121–124) and today known as Rhampsinit and the masterthief and Rhampsinit's visit to Hades.
 Herodotus starts the story in chapter 121 with a short introduction of the king: “After Proteus, they told me, Rhâmpsinitós received in succession the kingdom, who left as a memorial of himself that gateway to the temple of Hephaistos which is turned towards the West.”
 Then he tells the two tales of king Rhampsinit: